grandima/Finance-Manager/README.md

 # Finance-Manager
 Prerequirements:
-iOS 9+ only, Xcode 7
+iOS 9, Xcode 7, CocoaPods dependency manager

-To install:
-1. pod install \n
+If CocoaPods not installed, visit https://cocoapods.org

+How to run:
+1. Run in terminal from 'pod install'
 2. run Finance Manager.xcworkspace
+3. Run in opened Xcode